 Schedule Your Appointment At Direct Podiatry Arizona Today

-Looking for a foot doctor in the Phoenix area?
+Looking for a podiatrist in Phoenix?
 Hello, my name is Dr. Tarr, and I am the owner of Direct Podiatry Arizona in Tempe.
 To view my available appointment times, click here.